rdlynch/my-scripts/README.md

 Local example:

 ```
-mkdir C:\sites\theruralgrantguy.com
+mkdir C:\sites\domain.com
-hugo new site C:\sites\theruralgrantguy.com
+hugo new site C:\sites\domain.com
-cd C:\sites\theruralgrantguy.com
+cd C:\sites\domain.com
 hugo server -D
 hugo --minify
 ```

-Upload the contents of `C:\sites\theruralgrantguy.com\public` to `/var/www/theruralgrantguy.com/public` using WinSCP with a mirror sync.
+Upload the contents of `C:\sites\domain.com\public` to `/var/www/domain.com/public` using an FTP/SFTP client with a mirror sync.
 Files are served immediately by Caddy.
 Nothing runs on the server.

 ## Backups